cgrymala/post-content-shortcodes/readme.txt

 Yes.
 The way this plugin works, there is no distinction between multi-network & multisite.
 You can use the `blog_id` argument to pull posts from any site in the entire multi-network installation; regardless of which network they fall under.

+= Why is my page getting all messed up when I use this? =

+There is a known issue where HTML (especially [caption] shortcodes) within the excerpt can break the entire page.
+In order to avoid this, be sure to place the <!-- more --> tag above the [caption] shortcode within the posts being pulled into the post-list shortcode.

 == Changelog ==

 = 0.3.3 =

 * Fix bug with the number of posts returned by `post_list` shortcode
 * Attempt to add tax_query args to `post_list` shortcode
+* Fix bug with category parameter
+* Test compatibility with 3.6
+* Fix image size bug when only width or height is defined (previously, the other dimension defaulted to 0; now, it defaults to 9999999px, instead, to ensure that the specified dimension is used)
+* Start to flesh out the widgets a little more

 = 0.3.2.1 =